scandipwa/docs/setup/on-existing-m2.md

     ```

     In case this command resulted in error, install node using the [official guide](https://nodejs.org/en/download/package-manager/).
 Prefer `nvm` installation to get NODE version 10 specifically.

+4. Make sure the `Varnish` is installed on the host / infrastructure and Magento is configured to use it.
+Please validate with following:

+    ```bash
+    varnishd -V # should be 5^
+    ```

+    In Magento admin go to _Stores > Configuration > Advanced > System > Full Page Cache_.
+Make sure the `Varnish Cache` is selected in the dropdown, varnish configuration has proper values set in it.

+    If it is not, please follow [official documentation](https://devdocs.magento.com/guides/v2.3/config-guide/varnish/config-varnish.html) to set it up.

+    > **Note**: varnish is important!
+Please validate if it is installed with your hosting provider / developer.

+5. Make sure the `Redis` is installed on your host / infrastructure.
+To validate the installation run following:

+    ```bash
+    redis-cli -v # should output 2.5^
+    ```

+    If it is not installed, please follow [this guide](https://codewithhugo.com/install-just-redis-cli-on-ubuntu-debian-jessie/) to obtain it.

+    > **Note**: steps 5. and 6. are the requirements of `scandipwa/persisted-query` package.

 ## It is time to setup!